In this article

 Alcohol tolerance can be classified as metabolic or functional.1

-When you drink alcohol, it is broken down into a simpler compound called ethanol.
-This makes it easier for the body to metabolize and eliminate.
+When you drink alcohol, your body breaks it into a simpler compound called ethanol.
+This makes it easier to metabolize and eliminate.

 The liver can only metabolize a certain amount of alcohol every hour.2 However, some people can do it more efficiently than others.